-A well-balanced diet including fruits, vegetables, whole grains as well as limited saturated fats, oils, and sugars can help your overall health.
-Doctors recommend getting 1,200 to 1,500 milligrams of calcium daily as well as 900 international units (IUs) of vitamin D. Seek advice from your doctor to see whether supplements are necessary
+Avoiding processed foods, including sugars, can reduce mood swings and stabilize blood glucose levels.
+Doctors recommend getting 1,200 to 1,500 milligrams of calcium daily as well as 900 international units (IUs) of vitamin D. Seek advice from your doctor to see whether supplements are necessary.

 Hot flashes may disturb your sleep, so sleep in a cool room, dress in layers, and keep a glass of cold water nearby.
-Also try using sheets and clothing that permit your skin to breathe, like lightweight cotton.
+Also use sheets and clothing that permit your skin to breathe, such as lightweight cotton.
 A relaxation method, such as deep breathing, guided imagery, and progressive muscle relaxation, may aid in sleep.

 Activity can help relieve hot flashes, regulate mood, and manage your weight.
 The Centers for Disease Control and Prevention (CDC) recommends 150 minutes of aerobic activity each week for general health improvement.
 It also recommends at least two strength training sessions per week.
 Weight-bearing exercise can increase bone strength.
 Strength training is a useful prevention tool because menopause can result in loss of bone density.

 A woman’s risk for cardiovascular diseases like high blood pressure increases when estrogen production declines during menopause.
 Make sure you get your blood pressure checked periodically to ensure that you’re maintaining a normal blood pressure.
 Also, be heart-healthy: eat right and exercise regularly.